£

 • Failing NOx sensors.

-• Tank heater or pump problems.
+• Tank heater or pump failures.

-are still there in the background.
-If those faults start to affect other parts of the exhaust or engine, you’ll
+are still present in the background.
+If those faults start to affect other parts of the exhaust or engine, you’ll never see the early warnings — only the expensive damage later.
+A deleted system doesn’t protect the hardware; it just prevents you from knowing when that hardware is failing.

 4.2 Poor‑quality software and wiring